darius/traitor/larouchefoucauld-maxims.md

 6. Often passion makes a fool of the cleverest man, and the silliest crafty.

-7. Those grand and striking deeds that blind the eyes are portrayed by the powerful as due to great designs, yet mostly owe to temperament and the passions.
-So the war between Augustus and Antony, ascribed to their ambition to be masters of all, might be simply a sequel to jealousy.
+7. Those grand and striking deeds that dazzle the eyes are portrayed by the powerful as due to great designs, yet mostly owe to temperament and the passions.
+So the war between Augustus and Antony, ascribed to their ambition to be masters of all, might be merely a sequel to jealousy.

 8. The passions are the sole orators who always persuade.
-They are like a natural art whose rules never fail; and the simplest man who has passion sways better than the smoothest who has none.
+They are like a natural art whose rules never fail; and the simplest man who has passion sways better than the smoothest-tongued who has none.

 9. The passions have an unfairness and self-interest that make them risky to follow, deserving challenge even when seeming the most